The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Thomas Hedges is an Ophthalmologist in Boston, Massachusetts.
+Thomas Hedges is an Ophthalmologist practicing medicine in Boston, Massachusetts.
 Dr. Hedges is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Optic Nerve Atrophy, Optic Atrophy Type 1, Optic Neuritis, and Progressive External Ophthalmoplegia.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Optic Nerve Atrophy, Optic Atrophy Type 1, Optic Neuritis, and Progressive External Ophthalmoplegia.

 Advanced in Progressive External Ophthalmoplegia